springfall2008/ge_cloud/README.md

 Enter the name of your account e.g. home (useful only if you have more than one) and the API key from the GE Cloud Accounts area.

-If all is working then the integration will create some sensors and update them once every 5 minutes.
+If all is working then the integration will create some sensors and update them once every minute (with register updates every 5 minutes)

 So far this has been tested on GE Gen1 inverters and GE EMS systems, but other systems should work.